 A second-round pick (58th overall) of the Montreal Canadiens in the 1999 NHL Draft, Carkner was never shy to help his teammates on the ice, or the community off of it.
 He was named the Sound Tigers recipient of the 2015-16 IOA/American Specialty AHL Man of the Year Award for his outstanding contributions to the Bridgeport community - the sixth time he earned the award.
 In addition, Carkner won the Yanick Dupre Memorial Award with the Wilkes-Barre/Scranton Penguins in 2006-07.

 Sean Ostroy - Video Coordinator

-Ostroy joined the Sound Tigers in August and is currently in his first full-time season in the American Hockey League.
+Ostroy joined the Sound Tigers in August, 2019 and just finished his first full-time season in the American Hockey League.